 The following travel hacks are tried-and-true favorites of mine.
 They’ve made my travels easier and virtually painless, especially when traveling with kids.
 What are your favorite travel tips?
 Do you have a hack that you use frequently?
 Share your tips in the comments below, as I’m always on the lookout for additional travel tricks.

-Sign Up for, Collect, and Use Travel Rewards 2 of 21
+1. Sign up for, Collect, and Use Travel Rewards

 All of those points add up fast and you can redeem them for flights throughout the year.
 I currently have enough points for 3 roundtrip flights in North America and that’s after redeeming for 3 flights this year alone!
 Not too shabby…